A versatile neural-network toolbox for testing Bell locality in networks: Discussion

 We have developed a software solution that allows for the systematic and fast search of local models for quantum realizations in networks.
 Speed is achieved by parameterizing local models via neural networks, and making use of the tools (in particular, PyTorch) and the methods (for instance, momentum-based optimization or adaptive gradient updates) that are well-known in the machine learning community.

-Building upon the concept and implementation in Ref.~\cite{Krivachy_nn_2020}, which focused exclusively on the triangle network, our solution accommodates any network structure, automatically building the parameterizations of the corresponding local models.
+Building upon the concept and implementation of Ref.~\cite{Krivachy_nn_2020}, which focused exclusively on the triangle network, our solution accommodates any network structure, automatically building the parameterizations of the corresponding local models.
 Moreover, we have implemented several additional features, such as adaptive sampling, which provide a significant improvement of the performance, both in terms of speed and accuracy.

 It is important to keep in mind the limitations of these techniques.
 First, the numerical nature of the optimization problem prevents the distance between the target and parametrized distributions to be exactly zero.
-This means that our framework cannot lead directly to a formal proof of the existence of a local model.
-From a more practical perspective, however, it is useful to show that a given target distribution is extremely close to---and hence essentially indistinguishable from---a local distribution.
+This means that our framework cannot directly lead to a formal proof of the existence of a local model.
+From a more practical perspective, however, it is useful to show that a given target distribution is close enough to---and hence practically indistinguishable from---a local distribution.
+One can become convinced of this closeness by, e.g., comparing the results with those obtained for distributions that are known to be local (as we have done in Fig.~\ref{fig:results_2d_plots} and Table~\ref{tab:squarediag}), or by observing the behavior of the distance between the empirical and target distributions when increasing the number of samples used to build the empirical distribution.
 Second, failing to achieve a small distance between the target and the parametrized distributions cannot be considered a guarantee of nonlocality.
 In particular, such a failure could be due to an insufficiently expressive neural network, or to getting stuck in local minima.
 While having access to all the toolbox of PyTorch partly alleviates this issue, one can only gather mounting evidence of nonlocality.
 In order to get a formal proof of nonlocality, one must eventually resort to alternative techniques.